mhamzaqayyum/wolf3d-reimpl-rs/README.md

 <img src="https://github.com/user-attachments/assets/1c4f29d9-55a0-46e8-aead-67c5d112de8c" width=350/>

-An in-progress, from-scrach, re-implementation of the FPS-genre pioneering game, [_Wolfenstein 3D_](https://en.wikipedia.org/wiki/Wolfenstein_3D), released by id Software in 1992, in Rust.
+An in-progress, from-scratch, re-implementation of the FPS-genre pioneering game, [_Wolfenstein 3D_](https://en.wikipedia.org/wiki/Wolfenstein_3D), released by id Software in 1992, in Rust.
 The goal is to re-implement all of the game's original functionality, as well as potentially add custom features like networked multiplayer.

 ## Current Engine Demo